Frequency of credit scores: Monthly

 Read on for the rest of our IdentityIQ review.

 IdentityIQ lets you try its service out for a week for $1.
 It has four plans to choose among, starting with rudimentary identity monitoring and protection and escalating to a full credit monitor and identity shield.

 The company doesn't tack on sales tax when you sign up for a plan.
-If you pay yearly instead of month-by-month, you get a 15% discount.
+If you apply the promotional code "SMARTER88" on this page (opens in new tab), you'll get a 15% discount for the first year of service, but IdentityIQ has ended its practice of offering a discount to customers who pay yearly instead of month-by-month.

-The entry-level IdentityIQ Secure plan provides no credit reports, scores or simulator, but is a relative bargain at $7 a month or $71 per year.
-Adding Bitdefender Total Security adds $2 more per month.
+The entry-level IdentityIQ Secure plan provides no credit reports, scores or simulator, but is a relative bargain at $7 a month or $84 per year.
+Adding Bitdefender Total Security adds $2 more per month or $24 more per year.
 IdentityIQ Secure monitors your TransUnion credit file as well as your Social Security number and watches the "dark web" for any appearance of your personal information.

 If your identity is stolen while your IdentityIQ subscription is in effect, the plan provides up to $1 million in insurance to cover stolen funds, the costs of hiring lawyers and experts to restore your identity and other expenses.

 Jump to the IdentityIQ Secure Plus plan, which costs $10 a month or $120 per year, and you'll get annual credit reports from all three bureaus (Equifax, Experian and TransUnion).
 The Bitdefender Total Security option adds $2 monthly or $24 yearly.

 You also get annual VantageScore 3.0 credit scores based on those credit files, plus constant monitoring of your TransUnion credit file and notifications if someone tries to change your address.
 (VantageScore 3.0 scores only approximate the FICO credit scores that most lenders use to determine creditworthiness.)